Perspectives on enabling cloud innovation and transformation through culture, talent, and leadership

 Leaders lead in many different ways.
 Stephen Orban, General Manager at AWS, shares his thoughts on what separates the great leaders from the good ones.

 from the top down

-Communicating a clear vision and leveraging your leadership position can help keep your organization on track to deliver.
+AWS Enterprise Strategist Mark Schwartz explains how a clear vision and your leadership position can help keep your organization on track to deliver.

 Create business value

 with AWS serverless

 IDC spoke with organizations that run serverless applications on AWS to learn what areas of the business saw the most benefit.
 See what they discovered.